Calendar of saints (Episcopal Anglican Church of Brazil): History

 The most recent edition of the calendar, elaborated by IEAB's Liturgical Commission for the liturgical year which started on Advent Sunday (30 November 2014), tried to balance the number of male and female figures.
 In its 2021 edition, it began addressing God as "God Father and Mother".

 Characteristics

 There is no single, unified calendar for the various provinces of the Anglican Communion; each makes its own calendar suitable for its local situation.
 As a result, the IEAB calendar contains some important figures in the history of Brazil, such as the Black warrior Zumbi dos Palmares, the Native warrior Sepé Tiaraju, and the environmentalist Chico Mendes.
-At the same time, there are figures from other provinces as well as post-Reformation Catholics, such as the nun Dulce Pontes.
+At the same time, there are figures from other provinces as well as post-Reformation Catholics, such as the religious sister Dulce de Souza Lopes Pontes.

 The holy days are divided in principal feasts, festivals and lesser festivals.
 To settle any doubts regarding the sanctity of post-Reformed, un-canonized figures, all of them are commemorated in lesser Festivals, whose celebration is optional.